 There are some truly beautiful camera bags that can prove deadly as they’re too beautiful to be exposed in public.
 Sorry folks.

 2. Your bag packs cameras, yes… what else can it hold?

 Well?
 From my experiences, not very much.
 After 7 months of using the Lowepro D100AW and some other camera bags, I’d say that camera bags can’t do very much beyond holding camera.
 Maybe your keys, phone, boarding tickets, ID card… then?

-Companies have been trying FOR YEARS to integrate an all-rounder bag which can serve for camera gear and for other extra stuff, like and WANDRD, but I honestly do not think anything revolutionary is being made here.
+Companies have been trying FOR YEARS to integrate an all-rounder bag which can serve for camera gear and for other extra stuff but the conventional camera cube proves to be incredibly difficult to work around.